-Laminate flooring is a fairly modern innovation, and was first introduced in 1977 as an inexpensive alternative to the high cost of hardwood floors (while still maintaining the look and quality).
-In addition, laminate flooring in Vancouver is far more durable that its hardwood predecessors; protecting against scuffs and scratches, dents and dings, stains, and are moisture resistant as well.
+Laminate flooring is a fairly modern innovation and was first introduced in 1977 as an inexpensive alternative to the high cost of hardwood floors (while still maintaining the look and quality).
+In addition, laminate flooring in Vancouver is far more durable than its hardwood predecessors; protecting against scuffs and scratches, dents and dings, stains, and are moisture-resistant as well.

 The Durability of Laminate Flooring in Vancouver

 Laminate flooring is constructed using a series of layers.
 The bottom layer or core is known as the stabilizing layer (it gives the flooring its rigidity), followed by a decorative layer (made to emulate the look of wood, tile or stone) and a transparent top-layer- used to protect the decorative and stabilizing layer from scratches, dents, dings, staining, and moisture penetration.

 Since the late 1970s when laminate was first introduced, a number of innovations and technologies have been added to the manufacturing process, making laminate an extremely durable product for almost any flooring situation.
 Today’s laminate flooring is impervious to denting, scratching, burning, staining, fading, scuffing making it the ideal choice for commercial and residential use.
 Laminate is ideal for heavy traffic areas in homes and businesses alike, and are essential for any home with children and pets.

 The Benefits of Laminate Flooring

 Thanks to the transparent top-layer, laminate flooring is resilient to staining and damage caused by moisture, and very easy to clean.
 In addition, because all laminate flooring is sealed and moisture tight, they are also hypoallergenic.

 Are There Differences Between Chinese, German, or Swiss Laminate Flooring?